Dealing With High Contrast Images

 Please note: This tutorial was made using an image from the original Canon EOS 5D.
 This only had 12mp and things have changed a LOT since then.
 Modern DSLR's have built in HDR shooting but even so, this tutorial will still apply to newer images.

 This image is not meant to be a masterpiece, in fact if anything it is a little rushed.
 What it is meant to do is simply show you a technique that may just save one or two of your future images.
 You can tweak and alter this process to suit your own style.

-Unfortunately, in cases of high contrast or high dynamic range scenarios such as a sunset or sunrise, your camera doesn't record the image in the same way that your eye does and you get home to find the image is way under exposed...sound familiar?
+Unfortunately, in cases of high contrast or high dynamic range scenarios such as a sunset or sunrise, your camera doesn't record the image in the same way that your eye does.
+You get home to find the image is way under exposed...sound familiar?

-What the camera's meter will do, is expose for the brighter area leaving the rest of the image underexposed as in the video example we have below.
+What the camera's meter will do, is expose for the brighter area.
+This leaves the rest of the image underexposed as in the video example we have below.

 At the scene, take two meter readings, one for the bright area and one for the dark area and take an average.
 Then set your camera to that setting whilst in manual.
 You may end up with

 This way you will "slightly" overexpose the bright area and "slightly" underexpose the dark area.
 With the capabilities of RAW, you should end up with a decent looking image to work with.